AplaProject/apla-docs-en/source/topics/script.rst

 DBUpdateExt
 -----------

-The function updates columns in a record whose column has a specified value.
-The table must have an index for a specified column.
+The function updates columns in a record whose column matches the search condition.

 Syntax